ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Introduction

-We show that such a natural regularization outperforms the state-of-the-art NOT approaches in all of the tasks of the established benchmark for the computational OT problems (the Wasserstein-2 benchmark \cite{korotin2021neural}), with a remarkable 5 to 10-fold acceleration of training compared to previous works and achieving faster convergence on synthetic datasets with desirable properties posed on OT map.
+The regularizer will have to constrain the differences $g(y) - (g^T)^c(y)$ and $g^T(x) - g^c(x)$ that should match at the end of training.
+We show that such a natural regularization outperforms the state-of-the-art NOT approaches in all of the tasks of the established benchmark for the computational OT problems (the Wasserstein-2 benchmark, presented in \cite{korotin2021neural}), with a remarkable 5 to 10-fold acceleration of training compared to previous works and achieving faster convergence on synthetic datasets with desirable properties posed on OT map.
+Moreover, we show that proposed method obtains state-of-the-art results on generative image-to-image tasks in terms of FID and MSE.